TheRealAnonymous008/quartz/content/details/natural sciences/geography/Atmospheric Moisture.md

 * *Dry Air is associated with low humidity*.
 Thus, deserts have low humidity.
 * Cold seasons have lower specific humidity.

-* *As air rises, the pressure decreases*.
+* *As air rises, the [[Fluid Mechanics|pressure]] decreases*.
 In an adiabatic situation, the decrease in pressure means *increase in volume and decrease in temperature*.

 * *Each lapse rate tells something different about the air parcel*
 	* **Unstable**: If the environmental lapse rate is higher than the (un)saturated adiabatic lapse rate, then the rising air parcel will *remain warmer* than its surroundings and it will continue rising